netlabtoolkit/ntk/README.md

 You must first install node and npm if you have not done so. http://www.joyent.com/blog/installing-node-and-npm https://gist.github.com/isaacs/579814
+If you are on Raspberry Pi, then you probably have an outdated version of Node.
+Here's a nice & easy upgrade method: http://joshondesign.com/2013/10/23/noderpi

 To install this version of NETLab Toolkit:
 ```